google_counter

 Types of Immunotherapy Used for Liver Cancer in Germany

-The leading country in the high-level immunotherapy of liver cancer is Germany, which uses certain therapies that specifically attack the tumor microenvironment (TME).
-TME is the intricate network of cells, signaling molecules, and blood vessels that envelop and feed malignant tumors [8].
+Immunotherapy for liver cancer in Germany, which is a leading country in high-level treatment, uses certain mechanisms that specifically attack the TME.
+It is the intricate network of cells, signaling molecules, and blood vessels that envelop and feed malignant tumors [9].
 This microenvironment tends to inhibit the immune response of the body, so cancer cells can escape the immune surveillance.
-Immunotherapy of liver cancer is aimed at overcoming this immunosuppression, stimulating the immune cells, and restoring the natural antitumor immune response.
+Immunotherapy for liver cancer treatment in Germany is aimed at overcoming this immunosuppression, stimulating the immune cells, and restoring the natural antitumor immune response.

 Tumor microenvironment of hepatocellular carcinoma (HCC)